 submitTransaction is much more sophisticated than evaluateTransaction.
-Rather than interacting with a single peer, the SDK will send the submitTransaction proposal to every required organization's peer in the blockchain network.
-Each of these peers will execute the requested smart contract using this proposal, to generate a transaction response which it signs and returns to the SDK.
-The SDK collects all the signed transaction responses into a single transaction, which it then sends to the orderer.
-The orderer collects and sequences transactions from every application into a block of transactions.
-It then distributes these blocks to every peer in the network, where every transaction is validated and committed.
-Finally, the SDK is notified, allowing it to return control to the application.
+Rather than interacting with a single peer, the SDK will send the submitTransaction proposal to every required organization's peer in the blockchain network based on the chaincode's endorsement policy.
+Each of these peers will execute the requested smart contract using this proposal, to generate a transaction response which it endorses (signs) and returns to the SDK.
+The SDK collects all the endorsed transaction responses into a single transaction, which it then submits to the orderer.
+The orderer collects and sequences transactions from various application clients into a block of transactions.
+These blocks are distributed to every peer in the network, where every transaction is validated and committed.
+Finally, the SDK is notified via an event, allowing it to return control to the application.

-Note: submitTransaction also includes a listener that checks to make sure the transaction has been validated and committed to the ledger.
+Note: submitTransaction includes an event listener that checks to make sure the transaction has been validated and committed to the ledger.
 Applications should either utilize a commit listener, or leverage an API like submitTransaction that does this for you.
 Without doing this, your transaction may not have been successfully ordered, validated, and committed to the ledger.